I2PM/Standard-PASS-Ontology/README.md

-= OWL Standard document for PASS
+# OWL Standard document for PASS

-The Web Ontology Lanague (OWL) is used to specify the structure of the subject-oriented modeling language PASS (Parallel Activity Specification Schema).
+The Web Ontology Lanague (OWL) is used to define the official exchange standard for the subject-oriented modeling language PASS (Parallel Activity Specification Schema).

 This repository contains the latest (development) version of the "Standard PASS Ont".
 See [/releases] for all releases.

 You can find the documentation of this ontology in a separate repository: https://github.com/I2PM/PASS-Standard-Book-Tex-Project

-== Development / releases
+## Development / releases

 The version history / changelog is contained within the file itself as comment of the ontology.